nju-websoft/MultiKE/README.md

 # MultiKE
 Source code and datasets for IJCAI-2019 paper "_[Multi-view Knowledge Graph Embedding for Entity Alignment](https://www.ijcai.org/proceedings/2019/0754.pdf)_".

-> **Note that**, the current version of MultiKE is implemented based on OpenEA (a tookit for embedding-based entity alignment, to be released).
-Thus, you may get errors due to the lack of dependency when directly running this code.
-We are still working on developing a standalone version.

 ## Dataset
 We used two datasets, namely DBP-WD and DBP-YG, which are based on DWY100K proposed in [BootEA](https://www.ijcai.org/proceedings/2018/0611.pdf).